 All you need is the STL file.
 Your local 3D Print Shop will take it from there and perform all the necessary steps to complete the 3D printing.

 If you have a 3D printer, it will come with the software needed to convert the STL file.

 3D printing is still in its infancy.
 Low-cost desktop units have a low resolution and small base plate size.
 Finer resolution and larger pieces require high-end, industrial-grade machines.
 3D printers aimed at the consumer market are limited to three-generation Fan charts.
 A five-generation Fan chart is best done at 8″ diameter.

 It is preferable to use a 3D Printer that has a heated bed.
 Otherwise, the large flat base will have a tendency to curl at the edges because they cool faster than the center.

-To create a chart for 3D Printing, in Charting Companion, click on the menu “3D Printing”, choose the chart type (Ancestor Fan or Descendant Fan) and click “Preview”.
+To create a chart for 3D Printing, in Charting Companion, Preview the chart (Ancestor Fan or Descendant Fan), then Publish as .STL file type.

 You can preview an STL file with one of the following programs: